 - You must present a photo I.D. before the written test.

 - To receive ProBoard certification, you must successfully complete the required practical assessment and written ProBoard exam.
 To receive SFFMA, TCFP, or Texas Commission on Law Enforcement (TCOLE) certifications, you must successfully complete the course final exam to apply for those respective certification(s).

 As a part of the course, you will be required to modify a lesson in PowerPoint format; therefore it is recommended that you have working knowledge of computers and computer projection equipment as well as familiarity with Microsoft PowerPoint.

-You must bring a laptop or tablet with Microsoft Office (or compatible software).
+You must bring a laptop or tablet with Microsoft PowerPoint (or compatible software).
 If unable to do so please contact Scott Matthews, firstname.lastname@example.org

 Government Programs, Certifications and Accreditations